Pursuing quantum difference equations I: stable envelopes of subvarieties: Abstract

 \section{Abstract}

 Let $X$ be a symplectic variety equipped with an action of a torus~$\bA$.
 Let $\mc \subset \bA$ be a finite cyclic subgroup.
-We show that K-theoretic stable envelope of subvarieties $X^{\mc}\subset X$ can be obtained via various limits of the elliptic stable envelopes of $X$.
+We show that K-theoretic stable envelope of the fixed point set $X^{\mc}\subset X$ can be obtained via a limit of the elliptic stable envelopes of $X$.
 An example of $X$ given by the Hilbert scheme of points in the complex plane is considered in detail.